 This is not about an arbitrary process or determinism.
 The process is best suited to, as Ingmar Bergman says, “accepting something ill-defined and leading it toward definition, preserving along the way the equivocal moments, the secret passages: for if given free reign, the distinct often tends to become too clear cut, too dry and cold and uncompromising.”
 We owe it to ourselves and those we serve and care about to think.
 Film can be toxic for sure but also it very often serves to ennoble us and nudge us in the direction our hearts are heading.
 Secret passages and cerebral intoxication may well be waiting for us if we give gardens more latitude for the cinematic!

-As a young man I walked out of ‘Fitzcaraldo’ into a different world.
+As a young man I walked out of ‘Fitzcaraldo’ into a world different to the one from which I entered.
 It was briefly surreal.
 Werner Herzog had a way of turning reality into fiction and fiction into documentaries.
 “There are deeper strata of truth in cinema, and there is such a thing as poetic, ecstatic truth.
 It is mysterious and elusive, and can be reached only through fabrication, and imagination and stylization.”
 He found a way to tell stories “not about the real world but the world as we dream it.”³ So again, Garden Studio are in many ways attempting this, to find this world as our clients might dream it!

 ¹Ed.
 Salim Kemel & Ivan Gaskell, ‘Landscape, Natural Beauty and the Arts’, CUP ²Jean-Claude Carriere, ‘The Secret Language of Film’, Pantheon Books ³mubi.com/likestoriesofold